Just a reminder that this deal is still available.

 - Sign up for a FREE One Month trial of Netflix here.
 The service is just $7.99/mnth after free trial period if you decide to continue.

-- Get a FREE Hulu Plus trial, before purchasing.
+- Get a free trial of Hulu Plus, before purchasing.
 Its also $7.99 a month after trial period.

 That means that for anywhere from $7.99 to $14.99 a month you can replace much of what you watch on cable with streaming movies and TV shows when you want to watch them.
 The way it works is that you stream these services through a variety of different mediums (smart TVs, Wii, PS3 and more).
 You then select what you want to watch, when you want to watch it from their inventory (both movies and TV).

 Whats the downside?
 Well, not every show will be available (thats why its great to start with the free trial programs, to make sure it works for you).
 It sounds like sports are limited as well as a few channels like The Food Network.
 If you are not a huge TV watcher, or sports fan, this may be a great option for you to save.